SlimeQ/image_scraper/README.md

 finished crawl!
 db closed
 ```
-If no words are given, a list of random nouns is pulled from an online generator.
+If no words are given, a list of random nouns will be pulled from an online generator.